panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 > The *synchronous callback* is executed *during* the execution of the higher-order function that uses the callback.

+In other words, the synchronous callbacks are *blocking*: the higher-order function doesn't complete its execution until the callback is done executing.

 For example, recall the `map()` and `greet()` functions.

 ```javascript